Key Findings on Students' Learning in the Area of Argumentation

 2. In high school: high-quality argumentation from the very first debate

-The results show positive, albeit limited, changes in students’ adoption of general and specific argumentation standards regarding QSS.
+The results show positive, albeit limited, changes in students’ adoption of general and specific standards for argumentation regarding QSS.
 In the final debate, students tended to provide more justifications, ask more questions, take better account of the various aspects of QSS, and more frequently include in their arguments the conditions under which their ideas are valid.

-B. Profiles of Students in Debate Situations
+B. Profiles of Students Engaged in Debate

-- The profile of " novice debaters ": they usually limit themselves to stating whether they agree or disagree, without elaborating further on their point of view; the results show that these students improve across all argumentation standards as the debates progress.
+- The profile of “ novice debaters ” is that they usually limit themselves to stating whether they agree or disagree, without elaborating further on their point of view; the results show that these students improve across all argumentation standards as the debates progress.

-- The profile of “nuance-seekers and questioners ”: these are students who speak up often, qualify their statements more frequently, and challenge the ideas put forward during the debate more often; as the debates progress, these students provide more justification for their statements and take greater account of the complexity of the QSS.
+- The profile of “nuance-seekers and questioners ”: these are students who often speak up, more frequently qualify their statements, and more often challenge the ideas put forward during the debate; as the debates progress, these students provide more justification for their statements and take greater account of the complexity of the QSS.

-- The profile of “justifying developers ”: these students seek to delve deeper into topics, explain their ideas, and explore the complexity of social sciences; as discussions progress, they refine and further question the ideas being debated.
+- The profile of “justifying developers ”: These students seek to delve deeper into topics, explain their ideas, and explore the complexity of QSS; as the discussions progress, they refine and further question the ideas being debated.

 To what extent are the argumentative skills developed in a debate setting transferable to individual argumentative writing, particularly in written form?